BaiqSiska/EEG-Signals-Detection/Preprocesing/preprocesing.md

 A163.to_csv('A163.txt',index=False)
 A164.to_csv('A164.txt',index=False)
 ```
 After you have done those, you will get some signals which have characteristics of muscle artefact and ictal.
-Dataset has like that can download on the link in readme.md. one of plot sample ictal, muscle artefact and muscle artefact when ictal after cut of signals as follows:
+Dataset has like that can download the link on readme.md. one of plot sample ictal, muscle artefact and muscle artefact when ictal after cut of signals as follows:
 ![comparison signals](https://user-images.githubusercontent.com/10173320/81515123-bcadc300-935c-11ea-802f-ef2096ad1f93.png)